Dawn Reshen-Doty - President

 Charlotte Nester - Book Store Co-Chair

-Anita Kretzmann - Book Store Co-Chair, Social Media
+Anita Kretzmann - Book Store Co-Chair

-Rachel Valluzzo - Membership Chair
+Vacant - Membership Chair

 Danelle Woermann - Webmaster, Rare Books

-Lauren Mollenthiel - Social Media
+Katie Whalen-Sigetti - Social Media

 Mary Cappiello - Trustee